WaseeemAhmad/WaseeemAhmad/README.md

 ## 👋 About Me

-I'm a **Full Stack Developer and AI Automation Engineer** based in Dubai, working remotely with startups and enterprises across the **UK, USA, Europe, and the Middle East**.
+I'm a **Full Stack Developer and AI Automation Engineer** based in Pakistan, working remotely with startups and enterprises across the **UK, USA, Europe, and the Middle East**.

 I specialise in two things: